nikunjagarwal17/BanditOverTheWire/CSOC2023/Magic_Everywhere.md

 ![image](https://github.com/nikunjagarwal17/BanditOverTheWire/assets/144536875/cf2ef7e4-fd9c-4710-85b0-fe4fa0a923dd)

-it says dig more so maybe we have to check more into the hex and change the image size searching about it on the internet I found somethid related
+it says dig more also the description hints about to look at a bigger picture so maybe we have to check more into the hex and change the image size searching about it on the internet I found something related

 ![image](https://github.com/nikunjagarwal17/BanditOverTheWire/assets/144536875/7156a751-e990-41b0-906c-5ca74fbc82d1)